 The Wheel of Time season 2 cast

 Here's the The Wheel of Time season 2's confirmed cast so far:

 - Rosamund Pike as Moiraine Damodred

 - Josha Stradowski as Rand al’Thor

 - Kate Fleetwood as Liandrin Guirale

 - Johann Myers as Padan Fain

-Finally, The Witcher fansite Redandian Intelligence claims that four other actors have been cast in supporting roles.
-Laura Crowhurst (The Last Bus) has reportedly been cast in an undisclosed role, as has Natasha J. Murley in her first major acting role.
+Finally, The Witcher fansite Redandian Intelligence claims four other actors have been joined the party, including Laura Crowhurst (The Last Bus) and newcomer Natasha J. Murley.
 Game of Thrones' Will Tudor will also allegedly play Barthanes Damodred, a relative of Moiraine's, while Haruka Kuroda (Killing Eve) is set to portray one of Min Farshaw's aunts.